NelsonOlivierNgaleumo/nelsonetwork/README.md

 # Getting Started
 - Fork this repo
-- Clone repo to your machine using *git clone https://github.com/NelsonOlivierNgaleumo/nelsonetwork.git*
+- Clone repo to your machine using "*git clone https://github.com/NelsonOlivierNgaleumo/nelsonetwork.git*"
 - Navigate to project directory *cd nelsonetwork*
 - Activate the Pipenv environment with *pipenv shell*
 - Install the dependencies using *pipenv install*